marulkan/cesnet-hive/README.markdown

 Following parameters are used for security (see also hive class):

-* *realm* (required parameter, empty string disables the security)<br />
+* *realm* (Kerberos realm, empty string disables the security)<br />
-  Enable security and Kerberos realm to use.
+  Enables security and specifies Kerberos realm to use.
 Empty string disables the security.
   To enable security, there are required:
   * installed Kerberos client (Debian: krb5-user/heimdal-clients; RedHat: krb5-workstation)
   * configured Kerberos client (*/etc/krb5.conf*, */etc/krb5.keytab*)